One Day at a Time

 Every time I didn’t want to go to a meeting or therapy, it probably meant I really needed to go.
 I’ve never once left a meeting thinking, "Wow, I feel worse."
 It’s the avoidance that deteriorates you.
 I didn’t always have some grand internal pep talk—sometimes it was just a quiet "you probably need this, even if you don't feel like it."

-Sponsors helped with accountability, sure.
-But at the end of the day, you have to hold yourself accountable.
+Prior sponsors didn’t really help with my accountability.
+At the end of the day, you have to hold yourself accountable.
 People can support and walk with you, but they can’t drag you through it.
 My sponsor would often ask me, "Did you give it up to God?".
 I didn’t fully understand what she meant at first, but over time I realized she was asking if I was willing to release the illusion of control.
 Letting go didn’t mean giving up—it meant trusting something beyond my fear.

 Journaling + Honest Check-Ins